 In the Coronary Artery Surgery Study (CASS), 7.6% of patients had a left ventricular aneurysm in a total population of 15000 patients.
 The LV aneurysm was found in 22% of the anterior wall myocardial infarction within 3 months of infarction.
 Ventricular wall aneurysm is associated with high cardiac mortality that can be around 67% and 80% for 3 months and 1 year, respectively.

-The transmural myocardial infarction due to the occlusion of either left anterior descending artery or dominant right coronary artery leads to the formation of a true left ventricular aneurysm.
-Two principal mechanisms are involved in its formation, early expansion phase, and late remodeling phase.
+The transmural myocardial infarction due to the occlusion of either the left anterior descending artery or the dominant right coronary artery leads to the formation of a true left ventricular aneurysm.
+Two principal mechanisms are involved in its formation, the early expansion phase and the late remodeling phase.

 Early Expansion Phase